 Can private actions for damages be brought in your jurisdiction?
 If so, who may assert such actions?

-Any third party having a legitimate interest can file claims for damages before the civil courts under the general provisions of the Civil Code.
-EU Directive 2014/104 on actions for damages under national law for infringements of competition law is expected to be implemented into Greek law shortly.
+Any third party having a legitimate interest can file claims for damages before the civil courts under the provisions of Law 4529/2018 implementing EU Antitrust Damages Directive 2014/104 and the general provisions of the Civil Code.

 What relief may be awarded to successful claimants (eg, damages, costs, injunctive relief or attorneys’ fees)?

-Successful claimants may be awarded specific performance, injunctive relief, damages (including actual damage, loss of profit and compensation for moral damage), interest and legal costs, including attorneys’ fees.
+Successful claimants may be awarded specific performance, injunctive relief, damages (including actual damage, loss of profit and compensation for moral damage), interest from the time when the harm occurred until the time when compensation is paid and legal costs, including attorneys’ fees.

 How are the amounts of any damages, costs or attorneys’ fees calculated?

 A major novelty of Law 4529/2018 implementing EU Directive 2014/104 is that plaintiff is not required to produce full evidence of the damage suffered (actual damage and loss of profit).
 If it is practically impossible or excessively difficult for the plaintiff to precisely quantify damage on the basis of the available evidence, the court is empowered to estimate the likely amount of damage taking into account, in particular, the nature and scope of the infringement and plaintiff’s diligence in collecting the necessary evidence.